gustavoparedes/Browser-Reviewer/README.md

 ![imagen](https://github.com/user-attachments/assets/9e48d0f1-fb3d-49a8-aa3f-90d75b94ee81)

 3. Click **"Scan Web Activity"** and select the directory where browser artifacts should be searched.
+Make sure you have read access to the selected path.

 ![imagen](https://github.com/user-attachments/assets/4c17b8bb-eb37-40a5-97f7-5934bf92fc69)